readium/swift-toolkit/MAINTAINING.md

         ```
     4. Try to run the Test App, adjusting the integration if needed.
     5. Delete the Git tag created previously.
+3. Update the localized strings (`make update-locales`).
+4. Review the list of supported features in `README.md`.
-3. Update the [migration guide](Documentation/Migration%20Guide.md) in case of breaking changes.
+5. Update the [migration guide](Documentation/Migration%20Guide.md) in case of breaking changes.
-4. Issue the new release.
+6. Issue the new release.
     1. Create a branch with the same name as the future tag, from `develop`.
     2. Bump the version numbers in the `Support/CocoaPods/*.podspec` files.
         * :warning: Don't forget to bump the version numbers of the Readium dependencies as well.